Stratasys Material Cost per Cubic Inch (and per Kilogram)

 Key takeaway

-$/ci is great for part cost — $/kg is great for procurement
+$/in³ is best for part costing — $/kg is best for purchasing comparisons

-• Use $/ci to estimate part material cost from slicer volume.
+• Use $/in³ to estimate part material cost from Insight / GrabCAD volume.

-• Use $/kg for purchasing comparisons across vendors and materials.
+• Use $/kg to compare purchasing economics across materials and vendors.

-• Density matters: two materials can share $/ci but differ in $/kg.
+• Density matters: two materials can share $/in³ yet differ in $/kg.